 Spain’s control of the islands did not go completely unchallenged.
 The most spectacular success went to Admiral Robert Blake, one of Oliver Cromwell’s three ‘generals at sea’.
 In 1657, Blake annihilated a Spanish treasure fleet (at the cost of only one ship) at Santa Cruz de Tenerife.

 British harassment culminated in 1797 with Admiral Horatio Nelson’s attack on Santa Cruz.
 Sent there to intercept yet another treasure shipment, he not only failed to storm the town but lost his right arm in the fighting.

 On a more bucolic note, in 1799 the illustrious explorer and botanist Alexander von Humboldt stopped briefly in Tenerife en route to Latin America.
-Apparently when he spied the Orotava Valley, he famously declared it as 'the most enchanting view that eyes have ever seen'.
-This comment and his overall praise of the islands certainly contributed to their ensuing popularity and launch as a tourist resort initially reserved for the truly elite only.
+Apparently when he spied the Orotava Valley, he famously declared it as "the most enchanting view that eyes have ever seen".
+This comment and his overall praise of the islands certainly contributed to their ensuing popularity and launch as a tourist resort initially reserved for the truly elite.
 However, it was not until around a century later that tourism became a viable part of the local economy.

 Within the Canary Islands, a bitter feud developed between Gran Canaria and Tenerife over supremacy of the archipelago.

 When the Canaries were declared a province of Spain in 1821, Santa Cruz de Tenerife was made the capital.
 Bickering between the two main islands remained heated and Las Palmas frequently demanded that the province be split in two.
 The idea was briefly, but unsuccessfully, put into practice in the 1840s.